MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 If a file was renamed, you would see the new name.
 The `@@ -32,7 +32,7 @@ jobs:` part indicates the location of the change in the file.
 Here, it means at line 32 , starting with `- run: corepack enable`, we had 7 lines of code.
 After the change, also at the same location, we still have 7 lines of code.
+The `jobs:` in `@@ -32,7 +32,7 @@ jobs:` is intended to be the name of the function to which the changes belong and can span many lines before the `- run: corepack enable`.
+Git guesses this part based on indentation, and it is not always accurate.
 The lines containing the "+" and "-" symbols show what is removed and what is added.

 You can create a patch file by redirecting the output of `git diff` into a file.
 These patch files become important in Part 3 of this tutorial.